Overview of social assistance

 The right to basic social assistance is determined by means of a calculation of income, assets and expenses.
 All of the applicant's or family's net income and assets are included in the calculation.
 Net income means income after deduction for taxes.

-Apply to your municipality for supplementary and preventive social assistance
+Apply to your wellbeing services county for supplementary and preventive social assistance

-If you have specific expenses which basic social assistance does not cover, the municipal social services office may at its discretion provide you with supplementary or preventive social assistance.
+If you have specific expenses which basic social assistance does not cover, the social services office of your wellbeing services county may provide you with supplementary or preventive social assistance.

 Supplementary social assistance

-Applications for supplementary social assistance are handled by municipal authorities.
+Applications for supplementary social assistance are handled by the wellbeing services county.

 Supplementary social assistance can be granted for the following expenses: